Shantanupawar77/ExpenseGuard-Pro-Daily-Expense-Management-System/README.md

 - PHPMailer: Library for sending emails from PHP applications, used for automated expense report delivery.
 ### Contributors:
 - [Shantanu Pawar](https://github.com/Shantanupawar77)

+# Demo
+ The application is hosted at http://expensemanage.wuaze.com

 ### License:
 This project is licensed under the MIT License.